ngroegli/hacky-easter-2024/Level 5 - Cinque ✋/Tricky Chicken/README.md

 ![Crackstation](crackstation.png)

-But when entering "passpass", the site still say "Wrong".
+But when entering "passpass", the site still returns "Wrong".
 So there must be something else.

 By further investigating the code, we can see in the HTML a javascript src parameter: